-The Bachelor of Engineering Practice (Honours), available from 2018, offers a revolutionary approach to learning and skill development.
+The Bachelor of Engineering Practice (Honours) offers a revolutionary approach to learning and skill development.
 From day one, you’ll be taken out of the classroom and into the workplace in a higher education experience like no other.
 The first in Australia, this project-based curriculum – co-created and co-delivered by industry professionals – provides students with practical, professional experience and a work-ready skill set.

 For four years students undertake real-world projects in collaborative teams, mirroring professional environments in a departure from traditional lecture and tutorial style learning.
 Students are given the task of selecting their own roles and quickly develop the mind-sets required for professional success – agility, accountability, confidence and resilience – leading to strong employment outcomes.